Volley Week logo

 Lube made a monstrous comeback in Verona and is one win away from the final, Nikolov MVP with 22 points

-Aleksandar Nikolov played a very strong match and finished with22 points, of which6 aces!,2 blocks and33% attack efficiency, being one of the key figures in the guests' comeback.
+Aleksandar Nikolov played a very strong match and finished with22 points, of which6 aces!,2 blocksand33% attack efficiency, being one of the key figures in the guests' comeback.

 The first set started disastrously for Lube.
 The hosts took a 6:1 lead, then maintained a solid advantage at 14:6 and 16:11.
 It was then that Aleksandar Nikolov's first ace of the match came.
 At 21:17, the set seemed almost decided, but Lube managed to reduce the deficit to 22:20, showing they had overcome the initial shock.
-At 24:22, Nikolov scored his fourth point in the match, including a second ace, but Darlan ultimately closed the set for Verona.
+At 24:22, Nikolov scored his fourth point in the match, including a second ace, but Darlan still closed the set for Verona.

+The second set started more evenly, but the hosts still took the initiative first, leading 10:5.
+A strong period followed for Lube, combined with errors from Verona, and the tie came at 12:12 after an ace by Bonifante.
+The guests continued to press and gained an 18:14 lead, but two blocks from the hosts brought back the intrigue.
+A series of breaks for Verona led to 20:21, and then to a dramatic finish.
 Two attack errors by Lube brought Verona their first set point, but an attack by Leoppky and an ace by Bottolo tied the score.
-With Keita's attack into the net, Lube reached their first set point, and at 25:26 Nikolov scored his eighth point.
-In the decisive rallies, however, the hosts performed better "," a block against Nikolov and a successful counter-attack gave them the second set and a 2:0 lead.
+With Keita's attack into the net, Lube reached their first set point, and at 25:26, Nikolov scored his eighth point.
+In the decisive rallies, however, the hosts performed better – a block against Nikolov and a successful counter-attack gave them the second set and a 2:0 lead.

 Lube did not give up and started the third set with concentration.
 The guests did not allow Verona to pull away, and the game went point for point until 19:19.
-Then a block by Podrascanin against Keita, a pipe attack by Leoppky, and Nikolov's third ace put Lube ahead 22:19.
+Then a block by Podrascanin against Keita, a pipe by Leoppky, and Nikolov's third ace put Lube ahead 22:19.
 Until the end, the guests did not relinquish the initiative and, after another successful block, closed the set 25:22 to get back into the match.

 Top scorers in the match:

-• Rana Verona:Keita "," 21, Darlan "," 21, Nedeljkovic "," 12
+• Rana Verona:Keita – 21, Darlan – 21, Nedeljkovic – 12

-• Lube Civitanova:Nikolov – 22, Leuppi – 17, Botolo – 13, Podrascanin – 10
+• Lube Civitanova:Nikolov - 22, Loeppky - 17, Botolo - 13, Podrascanin - 10

 Nikolov became MVP.